bgunnison/i2pc/README.md

 - If `pywin32` is not installed, install it with `pip install pywin32`.
 - The app uses Windows Shell COM and works only on Windows.
 - If a filename collision occurs, Windows may auto‑rename the copied file (e.g., `IMG_0001 (2).JPG`).
 The app detects the new file by monitoring destination changes.

+- Category view:
+  - Put your OpenAI key in `private.json` as `{ "OPENAI_API_KEY": "sk-..." }`.
+Optionally set `"aicategory_timeout_s"` (seconds) in `config.json`.
+  - In `aicategorize.json`, provide JSON with the model and a system message as shown above.
+  - The model should return a category string (plain text) or `{ "category": "..." }`.
+  - Only `.jpg/.jpeg` files are categorized for now.
+Others are ignored.
+  - Optional: set `"https_proxy"` in `config.json` to route AI requests through your proxy, e.g. `"https_proxy": "http://user:pass@host:port"`.

+- Destination scanning:
+  - The app scans only the top-level files in your destination (media) directory when verifying or building views (date, location, category).
+It does not recurse into subdirectories.
+Generated view directories are excluded automatically.

+## Secrets

+- Create `private.json` at the repo root and add:
+  - `{ "OPENAI_API_KEY": "sk-..." }`
+- `private.json` is listed in `.gitignore` and is not committed.

 ## verified.txt format